Discover Nara Japan's first capital

 And indeed, this kind of roofing provides yet another fascinating cultural clue.
 Shinto shrines such as this always aim for harmony with the natural environment.
 This, and several others, can be found in the Kasugayama Primeval Forest, which is considered to be a sacred forest.

 Another building worth visiting is Toshodai-ji, which has, unlike many other structures in Nara, made it through the years without sustaining much damage from disasters such as fire.
 It was built by a Chinese high priest in 759 and, as such, is one of the attractions that is indicative of 8th-century Nara's links with China and Korea.

 The Kondo or main hall is an excellent example of Japanese temple architecture, while the Kodo or lecture hall is, interestingly, the only example from the old Nara Palace that has survived intact.

 The wonderful thing about Nara as a whole is that it allows you to experience the magic of stepping into a past era – you cannot help but be enchanted by it.

-Located only an hour away from Kyoto, Naru is included on a number of Cox & Kings' Japan itineraries.
-Visit the website, or call a Far East specialist on 020 7873 5000 for more information or to create your own personalised Japan holiday.Share: [Sassy_Social_Share]
+Located only an hour away from Kyoto, Naru is included on a number of Cox & Kings' Japan group tours and private itineraries.
+Call a Far East specialist on 020 7873 5000 for more information or to create your own personalised Japan holiday.Share: [Sassy_Social_Share]